qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 projects.
 Double-click an entry to open the project or project template.
 Right-click an entry to :guilabel:`Pin to List`, :guilabel:`Open Directory...` or :guilabel:`Remove from List`.
-You can also go to :guilabel:`Clear List` if you want to remove all projects from the :guilabel:`Recent Projects`.
+If you see your project on the :guilabel:`Recent Projects` list but can't find it in your file manager use the :guilabel:`Open Directory...` option to help you locate projects that may be missing, moved or renamed.
+You can also go to :guilabel:`Clear List` if you want to remove all projects from the :guilabel:`Recent Projects` list.
 If you have pinned projects, the :guilabel:`Clear List` action will be followed by message box asking whether the pinned projects should also be removed.
 You can also add a layer to create a new project automatically.